-Field/Button Action Show Element Stereotypes Select this checkbox on the 'Elements' tab to show all element stereotypes in the current diagram; for example (with 'Use Stereotype' icons not selected): "server page,target,metaclass,thread,processor" AutomotiveDomain::Class1 Deselect this checkbox to hide all element stereotype names (and icons).
-AutomotiveDomain::Class1 Use Stereotype Icons Select this checkbox on the 'Elements' tab to display icons instead of text, for those element stereotypes that have icons defined.
-Stereotypes that do not have associated icons are still represented by the stereotype names; for example. metaclass,thread,processor AutomotiveDomain::Class1
+Field/Button Action Show Element Stereotypes Select this checkbox on the 'Elements' tab to show all element stereotypes and keywords in the current diagram; for example (with 'Use Stereotype' icons not selected): ### Server page, target, metaclass, thread, processor AutomotiveDomain::Class1 Class1 Use Stereotype Icons Select this checkbox on the 'Elements' tab to display icons instead of text, for those element stereotypes that have icons defined.
+Stereotypes that do not have associated icons are still represented by the stereotype names; for example.

-The icons represent the stereotypes "server page" and "target".
+"metaclass,thread,processor" AutomotiveDomain::Class1 The icons represent the stereotypes "server page" and "target".
 Show Stereotypes Select this checkbox on the 'Features' tab to show all attribute and operation stereotypes in the current diagram.
 This option does not affect the display of element stereotypes.

-• In the Browser window, the object name is preceded by the stereotype name(s) within guillemets, and multiple names are indicated by the first stereotype name followed by an ellipsis (...); you can hide the stereotype name by deselecting the Browser window 'Show Stereotypes' checkbox ('Start > Desktop > Preferences > Preferences > General')
+• In the Browser window, the object name is preceded by the stereotype name(s) within guillemets, and multiple names are indicated by the first stereotype name followed by an ellipsis (...); you can hide the stereotype name by deselecting the Browser window 'Show Stereotypes' checkbox ('Start > Appearance > Preferences > Preferences > General')